 Android is one of the most popular platforms for smartphones today.
-With several hundred thousands of applications in different markets, it provides a wealth of functionality to its users.
+With several hundred thousands of applications in different markets, it provides a wealth of func-

+Permission to freely reproduce all or part of this paper for noncommercial purposes is granted provided that copies bear this notice and the full citation on the first page.
+Reproduction for commercial purposes is strictly prohibited without the prior written consent of the Internet Society, the first-named author (for reproduction of an entire paper only), and the author's employer if the paper was prepared within the scope of employment.
+NDSS '14, 23-26 February 2014, San Diego, CA, USA Copyright 2014 Internet Society, ISBN 1-891562-35-5 http://dx.doi.org/doi-info-to-be-provided-later tionality to its users.
 Unfortunately, smartphones running Android are increasingly targeted by attackers and infected with malicious software.
 In contrast to other platforms, Android allows for installing applications from unverified sources, such as third-party markets, which makes bundling and distributing applications with malware easy for attackers.
-According to a recent study [16] over 55,000 malicious applications and 119 new malware families have been discovered in 2012 alone.
+According to a recent study over 55,000 malicious applications and 119 new malware families have been discovered in 2012 alone [18].
 It is evident that there is a need for stopping the proliferation of malware on Android markets and smartphones.